 (a) Introduction: The message represents the main idea in the first paragraph. it is called the background of the information.

 (b) Details: In the second paragraph you should write details about information to support the introduction.
-It should be logical and separate into paragraph.
+It should be logical and separate into the paragraph.

 Specimen copy of memo